brysontyrrell/tccprofile/README.md

 The applications also need to be installed on the system you're running `tccprofile.py` on.

+####Notes:
+At this time, the `StaticCode` value in a payload is not implemented in this iteration of `tccprofile.py`.
+For the time being, if you require this, add it to the profile manually after generating it.

+The `--allow` argument is applied to _all_ payloads created by this tool with the exception of the `Camera` and `Microphone` payloads (see section below).
+If you do need to disable specific apps in payloads, modify the profile after generating it.

 ## Camera and Microphone payloads
 Per Apple's [documentation](https://developer.apple.com/enterprise/documentation/Configuration-Profile-Reference.pdf) on the Privacy payloads, `tccprofile.py` will automatically set the `Allowed` value to `False`, even if the `--allow` flag is used.